This Autumn, we are returning with the Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James.

 Mechanics of feedback:

-The students selected will send 3 x 5000 word extracts to Lauren for critique and also post 3 x 5000 word extracts for their 9 peers to critique.
+The students will send 3 x 5000 word extracts to Lauren for critique and also post 3 x 5000 word extracts for their 9 peers to critique.
 Students may chose to have the same extracts reviewed by both Lauren and their peers, or they can choose to post different ones.

-Each student will also get a 1-2-1 video consultation with Lauren during the second half of the course to discuss progress, strengths, development areas and moving forward.
+Each student will also get a 1-2-1 consultation with Lauren during the second half of the course to discuss progress, strengths, development areas and moving forward.

 Every fortnight, Lauren will produce a set of craft notes of a variety of writing topics.
+The course notes will use examples taken from Lauren’s published writing to illustrate the lessons.

 Lauren James was born in 1992, and graduated in 2014 from the University of Nottingham, UK, where she studied Chemistry and Physics.
 She is the Carnegie-nominated British Young Adult author of The Loneliest Girl in the Universe, The Quiet at the End of the World and The Next Together series.